 Use Vitamins and Balance Your Diet

 It’s much easier to spray your hair than maintain a healthy diet.
-If you have trouble keeping up with fit regime, at least use plenty of water and take a multi or two.
-There are many great brands for hair and nail growth, any decently rated one on Amazon will do a job.
+If you have trouble keeping up with the fit regime, at least use plenty of water and take a multi or two.
+There are many great brands for hair and nail growth; any decently rated one on Amazon will do the job.

 4 Buy Extensions for African American Hair

 To get some awesome hair, check AiryHair, which only sells 100% real human hair extensions.

 If you already know your hair type and fusion method, head over to our section specifically designed for African American extensions.